Princess Seaways

-MS Princess Seaways is a cruiseferry operated and owned by the Danish shipping company DFDS Seaways on a route connecting North Shields, England, to IJmuiden in the Netherlands.
+Princess Seaways is a cruiseferry operated and owned by the Danish shipping company DFDS Seaways on a route connecting North Shields, England, to IJmuiden in the Netherlands.
 She was built in 1986 as Peter Pan by Seebeckwerft, Bremerhaven, Germany for TT-Line.
 Between 1993 and 2002, the ship was operated by Spirit of Tasmania of Australia under the name Spirit of Tasmania across Bass Strait.
 In 2002, the ship was sold to Fjord Line and renamed Fjord Norway for service from Denmark.
 In 2006, she was sold to DFDS Seaways and sailed as Princess of Norway before being given her current name in 2011.

 History

 Princess Seaways was built as the Peter Pan (the third TT-Line ship to bear the name) at Seebeckwerft, Bremerhaven, in 1986.
 Peter Pan began operations on the Travemünde–Trelleborg route on 6 February 1986.
 In 1990, Spirit of Tasmania purchased it to replace the Abel Tasman.
 It was expected that it would be delivered in late 1992 but TT-Line could not let her go until 1993.
 She sailed from Germany in October 1993 and began sailing from Devonport to Melbourne in late November.
 She sailed four return trips a week.
 The crossings were overnight and one day/night and took approximately 15 hours.

-In 2002, Spirit ot Tasmania secured two new ferries: the Superfast III and Superfast IV from Superfast Ferries to replace the Spirit of Tasmania and her fleet mate HSC Devil Cat.
+In 2002, Spirit ot Tasmania secured two new ferries: the Superfast III and Superfast IV from Superfast Ferries to replace the Spirit of Tasmania and her fleet mate Devil Cat.
 The two new Superfasts were renamed Spirit of Tasmania I and Spirit of Tasmania II and began operations in September 2002.
 Having crossed Bass Strait 2,849 times, carried a total of 2.3 million passengers, 807,000 cars and 185,000 containers, the Spirit of Tasmania was laid up in Sydney and sold to Fjord Line and refitted at Ørskov Yard in Frederikshavn.
 She was then renamed Fjord Norway and began serving the Bergen–Haugesund–Egersund–Hanstholm route until November 2005, when she took over the Bergen–Stavanger–Newcastle route from the Jupiter.

 Fjord Norway was purchased by Danish shipping company DFDS Seaways and renamed Princess of Norway; she joined the DFDS Seaways fleet in November 2006 and was refurbished at Frederikshavn and began sailing on the Newcastle-Stavanger-Haugesund-Bergen route.

 Princess of Norway swapped routes with the Queen of Scandinavia in May 2007, joining her sister ship King of Scandinavia on the IJmuiden - Newcastle route.
 Because of the equal capacity and layout of these sister ships, caravans are accepted at every sailing.
 In 2011, she was renamed Princess Seaways.